benhoyt/benhoyt.github.com/writings/count-words.md

 Another "optimization" is to run it using `mawk`, a faster AWK interpreter than `gawk`.
 In this case it's about 1.7 times as fast as `gawk -b`.

+Interestingly, the Gawk manual has a [page](https://www.gnu.org/software/gawk/manual/html_node/Word-Sorting.html) on this problem, with an example of how to strip out punctuation using AWK's `gsub` function.

 If you're interested in learning more about AWK, I've written an article about [GoAWK](https://benhoyt.com/writings/goawk/), my AWK interpreter written in Go (it's normally about as fast as Gawk), and also an article for LWN called [The State of the AWK](https://lwn.net/Articles/820829/), which surveys the "AWK landscape" and digs into the new features in Gawk 5.1.